Feedback Consultation has now closed

 In February 2021 Canberra Health Services completed a Disability Needs Assessment to inform the development of a specific and measurable Disability Access and Inclusion Plan.

-This year we consulted with ACT Disability Reference Group, non-government organisations, support groups, patients/consumers and their family/carers to further inform the development of our Disability Access and Inclusion Plan.
+This year we consulted with ACT Disability Reference Group, non-government organisations, support groups, patients/consumers and their family/carers to further inform the development of our Disability Action and Inclusion Plan.
 Canberra Health Services acknowledges that many people with disability, their families and carers that had previously expressed their views around health care in the ACT or specifically at Canberra Health Services in various modes, for example through direct feedback, or through advocacy groups and project consultation.

 Before finalising the plan we want to make sure it contains actions that will improve our service to people with disability, their families and carers.
 We want to hear your views.